What is a statement credit?

 The bottom line

-A statement credit on your credit card is always a joy—it means you’re saving some money or getting rewards.
+A statement credit on your credit card is always a joy — it means you’re scoring an awesome perk.
 Even though it doesn’t count toward your minimum payment, it lowers your balance.
 And if you get the right credit card, having statement credits on the list of benefits could be great news for your budget.